logandaniels/emoji-tab-icons/README.md

 ![Emoji text entry](https://github.com/logandaniels/emoji-tab-icons/raw/master/emoji-text-entry.png)

 allows emoji input.
 You can directly type or copy-and-paste an emoji in, or you can **click on the smiley face** to open an emoji picker dialogue.

+## Changelog

+### 1.0.1 - Oct 9, 2016

+- Bugfix: Safari (and even the whole computer?!) would become unresponsive when disabling default tab icons (thanks, /u/iskiran on Reddit!)
+- Bugfix: Preloaded webpages didn't always display an emoji

+### 1.0 - May 16, 2016

+- Initial release